csgroup-oss/sharinghub-server/docs/src/tutorials/manage_dataset_with_shell.md

 ## Using `upload_to_sharinghub.sh`

 To facilitate the upload of complex tree structures, the "upload_to_sharinghub.sh" script has been created.
-It makes it very easy to upload a directory and its sub-folders to SharingHUB.
+It makes it very easy to upload a directory and its sub-folders to SharingHub.

 ```shell
 upload_to_sharinghub.sh <dir_path_to_upload> <project_id>